Noise

 What is “unreasonable” noise will depend on local council standards set out in rules, plans and resource consents.

 The abatement notice requires the person responsible to stop the unreasonable noise or reduce it to a reasonable level within a specified period.
-An abatement notice can order that an occupier of land adopt the best practicable option of ensuring that noise does not exceed a reasonable level.
+An abatement notice can order that an occupier of land adopt the best practical option of ensuring that noise does not exceed a reasonable level.

-The notice lasts indefinitely, unless the local council cancels it or the notice is successfully appealed in the Environment Court.
+The notice lasts indefinitely, unless the local council cancels it, or the notice is successfully appealed in the Environment Court.

 Enforcement orders from the courts